Pacific Ridge School: Academic competition clubs

 Pacific Ridge School hosts both Middle School and Upper School Robotics teams and competes in SeaPerch Underwater Robotics and FIRST Tech Challenge.
 Both teams have progressed to regional and national competitions.

 Student publications

 Global Vantage, a student-run publication and service learning group collaborates with students from Kibera Girls Soccer Academy in Kibera, Kenya and Canyon Crest Academy in San Diego.
 The print and online magazine collects and edits stories from authors around the world, and has won numerous national awards.
 These include the Edmund J. Sullivan Award (2014), Gold Crown Award (2014, 2012) from the Columbia Scholastic Press Association and the U.S. Department of Education's 2012 National Education Startup Challenge.

 The Element is a student publication featuring digital media arts, studio arts and poetry.

 Ridge Report is a weekly online student newspaper.

 School publications

 The school publishes its magazine, "The VIEW" twice yearly, as well as weekly e-newsletters to the school community.

-Identity work

-Students work extremely hard to create an inclusive environment surrounding identity through student-run affinity and alliance groups.
-These groups meet in order to share culture, experiences, food, art, or some combination of all of these.
-This creates a sense of community and a safe space for students with marginalized identities.
-Affinity and alliance groups are constantly being created on campus: